tasmania-springtime-banner

 Another dazzling flower festival today, the fields of beautiful ‘Baby Blue Eyes’ nemophila at Hitachi Seaside Park overlooking the Pacific Ocean in Ibaraki Prefecture.

 Nemophila covers Miharashi Hill, the tallest point in the park, with four million blossoms.
 Walk through the Seaside Park, and view the tulip display in the forest.
-We’ll meet in the cosy whisky bar for a pre-dinner drink.
-Dinner included tonight at the Kanaya.

-• calendar icon Thursday 23 April 2026
+• calendar icon Saturday 24 April 2027

 Nikko to Tokyo (B/D)

-The day will start with a special visit to the Toshogu shrine, built in 1542 to honour the founder of the Tokugawa shogunate.
 Next door is the Rinnoji Temple Garden, a charming pocket-sized teahouse garden with Japanese maples bursting into leaf and azaleas flowering on the lake edge.
 The natural beauty of the place, its spiritual importance and its unique architecture still casts a spell on travellers today.
 Giant cryptomerias over 1000 years old, overlook the turbulent waters of the Daiya River and morning mists wrap mountain views.
 The entire site is World Heritage listed.

 On the way to Tokyo, we’ll walk a little of the ‘Sacred Way’, an ancient road of Japanese Cedars, once the path from Tokyo to Toshogu Shrine.

-Arrive in Tokyo and check into the Hotel New Otani with dinner included.
+Arrive in Tokyo and check-in to the Hotel New Otani with dinner included.
 Stroll through the lush 400 year old gardens.

-• calendar icon Friday 24 April 2026
+• calendar icon Sunday 25 April 2027

 Meet up again for an early evening stroll around Kameido Tenjin Shrine, the best place in Tokyo to see wisterias, lit beautifully at night.
 Stroll beneath arbours of fragrant wisteria that were planted in the Edo period.